-These estimates of cash severance payable to Mr. Partin, Ms. Morgan-Prager and Mr. Woodhams include: for a qualifying termination not in connection with a change of control, a lump sum payment of 6 months of base salary; and for a qualifying termination in connection with a change of control, a lump sum payment of twelve (12) months of base salary.
-(6)
+(6) These estimates of cash severance payable to Mr. Partin, Ms. Morgan-Prager and Mr. Woodhams include: for a qualifying termination not in connection with a change of control, a lump sum payment of 6 months of base salary; and for a qualifying termination in connection with a change of control, a lump sum payment of twelve (12) months of base salary.

-(7) These estimates of acceleration of one hundred percent (100%) of the executive's then-outstanding and unvested equivy awards granted in 2020 through 2022 or in connection with his or her hiring or promotion, as applicable.
+(7) These estimates of accelerated equity vesting for Mr. Partin, Ms. Morgan-Prager and Mr. Woodhams include: for termination upon a qualifying termination in connection with a change of control, acceleration of one hundred percent (100%) of the executive's then-outstanding and unvested equity awards granted in 2020 through 2022 or in connection with his or her hiring or promotion, as applicable.